chroche/dillinger/README.md

 # Jenkins deployment walk-through

-This document details the step-by-step actions to deploy a Jenkins server in a Nomad cluster, using Docker containers both for the master server and the execution agents.
-It runs against the Recommenders Live account, although moving to a different account should be fairly easy.
+This document details the step-by-step actions taken to deploy a Jenkins server in a new Nomad cluster, using Docker containers for both the master server and the execution agents.
+It runs against the Recommenders Live account, although moving to a different account should be fairly straightforward.

 ## Terraform configuration